13 Best Places to Watch the Sunset in Cape Town

 2) Saunders Rockpool

-Saunders is the perfect spot for a sunset picnic, and during the summer my friends and I come here at least once a week to watch the sunset.
+Saunders Rock Beach is the perfect spot for a sunset picnic.
+During the summer my friends and I come here at least once a week to watch the sunset.

 Since it’s right on the edge of Sea Point and Bantry Bay, the rock pool is really easy to access.
 For most of the year, it’s not too much of a struggle to find parking, either.